 Blank on Blank contributing journalists write for WIRED, Esquire, Rolling Stone, Fast Company, SPIN, the Boston Globe and more.
 Interview partners also include WNYC and the Library of Congress.

 * Why should only a fraction of your reporting end up being published?
-Some of the best parts of an interview are the random asides and unrelated stories.
-But too often they go unheard.
+Some of the best parts of an interview are the random asides and unrelated stories that go unheard.

 * Journalists need to broaden their portfolios.
-This is a near effortless way for people to hear your interviews online, on a mobile device, or on public radio—and expand your own brand.
+This is a near effortless way for hundreds of thousands of people your work on YouTube, radio, and beyond.

-* Interview Length: Finished Blank on Blank interview segments usually run around 4-6 minutes–though we can cut a few pieces on different subjects from one interview.
-They usually come from raw 10-20 minute interview chunks submitted by journalists.
-Now you can also upload your entire 60-minute sitdown with someone.
-Just give us a heads up on the choice parts to listen for that really stand out.
+* Finished Blank on Blank interview segments usually run around 4-6 minutes.
+They usually come from extended 10-45 minute interview chunks submitted by journalists.
+Just give us a heads up on the choice parts hear.
 We welcome collaboration with our contributors.

-* Sound Quality: Our audio editors can turn just about any interview recording into a great sounding piece.
+* Our audio team can turn just about any interview recording into a great sounding piece.
 As long as you can hear the subject’s voice and the background noise is not overwhelming, it should work.
-Don’t worry about a little tape hiss, we can clean that up.
-We will make your interview shine, but retain some of the grittiness that speaks to going inside your real interview.
+Don’t worry about a little tape hiss, we can clean that up and retain the grittiness of going inside your real interview.

-* Background Sounds: The more color from your interview the better.
+* The more color from your interview the better.
 Maybe the interview was in the bar and during the break in the conversation you can hear glasses clanging, music, banter.
-Or if it was in a music studio, there are people tuning instruments or talking about the show ahead.
 Whatever it is, we want to hear it.

 Senior Writer Fast Company

 Author, Retired music executive